julhamarcolan/julhamarcolan/README.md

 ✨ I’m currently working on Magnetic Resonance Methods development and analisys of samples with very sort relaxation times.

-✨ I share here codes related to Physics problems and and other fun stuff.
+✨ I share here codes related to Physics problems and  other fun stuff.

 ✨ How to reach me: juliamarcolan@usp.br